Upeshjeengar/MLOps-DVC/Readme.md

 New files and id will be created in s3 folder after `dvc commit` and `dvc push`
 13. Check dvc/git status, everything should be upto date.
 14. Now repeat step 10-12 for v3 of data.
+15. Now you can roll back to any of the previous data/code versions.
+First check SHA id using `git log --oneline` then `git checkout <sha_id>`